-Polar bears are often curious about development activities and are rarely deterred by the presence of ships, icebreakers, or land-based or ice based facilities, therefore mitigation programs often focus on the prevention of increased interactions between bears and oil and gas activities.
+Polar bears are often curious about development activities and are rarely deterred by the presence of ships, icebreakers, or land-based or ice-based facilities; therefore, mitigation programs often focus on the prevention of increased interactions between bears and oil and gas activities.
 As distribution and movement patterns can be variable and dependent on annual ice conditions, monitoring programs are used to ensure that oil and gas activities cause minimal disturbance to bears, and to identify habitat usage in the development area on an ongoing basis.
 Buffers around sensitive habitat, including denning areas, restrict disruptive activities and reduce disturbance to bears during critical life stages.
-Close communication with local communities and Hunter and trapper organizations, and the use of wildlife monitors onsite during development activities ensure that interactions with bears are minimized and activities do not interfere with critical aspects of habitat use and foraging opportunities.
+Close communication with local communities and hunter and trapper organizations, and the use of wildlife monitors onsite during development activities ensure that interactions with bears are minimized and activities do not interfere with critical aspects of habitat use and foraging opportunities.

-Data collected on denning locations and general seasonal habitat use by polar bears is available and assumed to be accurate as it is based on a combination of scientific research and traditional knowledge, however, recent data (e.g. data collected within the last decade) on specific polar bear habitat use in the high arctic study area is limited.
+Data collected on denning locations and general seasonal habitat use by polar bears is available and assumed to be accurate as it is based on a combination of scientific research and traditional knowledge; however, recent data (e.g., data collected within the last decade) on specific polar bear habitat use in the High Arctic study area is limited.
 Given the close relationship between polar bear habitat use and shifting sea ice conditions, there is uncertainty around how long this information will remain valid.
 Although there is wide speculation, it is generally unknown how polar bear populations will adjust to longer summer seasons and loss of sea ice habitat.
 As habitat use is expected to shift over the short and long term, it is important to update the spatial data regarding habitat use as it becomes available and adjust the sensitivity ratings for polar bear habitat accordingly.

-Polar Bears range throughout the High Arctic Study Area and are an integral component of the Arctic ecosystem in Nunavut as they are the top predator within the food web.
-The High Arctic study area overlaps with three of the eleven polar bear sub-populations that inhabit the Nunavut region.
+Polar bears range throughout the High Arctic Study Area and are an integral component of the Arctic ecosystem in Nunavut and the Northwest Territories as they are the top predator within the food web.
+The High Arctic study area overlaps with four of the thirteen Canadian subpopulations of polar bears.